Why Window Replacement Should Come Before Painting

 3. Caulking, Sealing, and More

-Not all painting companies are able or willing to offer the full range of services involved in a window replacement and paint job, but Paint-Right Painting has you covered.
+full range of services involved in a window replacement and paint job, but Paint-Right Painting has you covered.

 We handle light caulking and gap sealing as part of our standard prep, so your new windows look polished and properly finished, inside and out.